holographicSol/OmegaFindv2/README.md

     iterables as there is no manager.dict and obviously no previously set globals for the child processes.
 Lines edited: 337, 339, 345.

+    Todo: Feed any errors encountered by patool back into the exception log.
+          Refine exception log.
+          Further test extraction compatibilies for adding further extractin compatibility.

 Extraction Compatibility (Below compatibility accounts for many more file suffixes listed as different suffixes use
     the same compression as below.
 Like epubs for one example):